ashleychontos/pySYD/docs/installation.rst

  #. compares the derived outputs to known values for numax and dnu

-In order for the software to pass this step, it must produce identical results to the hundredth decimal place for all three stars.
-If you see something similar to the above message, you're ready to get started using software!
+In order for the software to pass this step, it must produce identical results to the hundredth decimal place for both parameters for all three stars.
+If you see something similar to the above message, you're good to go and ready to start doing some science with the software!

 -----